Spar (mineralogy)

 Calcite often forms the dogtooth spar crystals found in vugs and caves.

 Formation underwater

 Generally, a spar will form underwater, either in a phreatic zone, or below the water table, the essential place where most caves form, or in standing pools, as pool spar.
 If a cave floods and a pool forms, that submerges stalactites, a formation known as bottlebrushes may form.
-Mineral component ions in the water, mostly calcite or gypsum, but sometimes even halite, quartz, and fluorite, are deposited through the course of thousands of years, building up on each other.
+Mineral component ions dissolved in water are mostly deposited as minerals such as calcite and gypsum, and sometimes even halite, quartz, and fluorite, through the course of thousands of years, building up on each other.

 Formation in the air

 Sometimes, spar will form in the air due to solutions seeping out of the cave's walls or through porous sediments.
 When grown in the air, it is often made of gypsum or selenite.
 Sometimes it will form as small needles found in sediments.
-Others spar can be found on the tips of gypsum chandeliers.
+Other spars can be found on the tips of gypsum chandeliers.